Hundreds show up to watch Porterville Fire Capt. Ray Figueroa’s funeral procession

 FRESNO, Calif.
-(KSEE) – A very emotional day as the community in Delano lined up to honor and remember Porterville Fire Captain Ray Figueroa.
+(KGPE) – A very emotional day as the community in Delano lined up to honor and remember Porterville Fire Captain Ray Figueroa.

 Tony Holthaus saw the procession as it went by he says the amount of people that showed up is impressive.